jbemmel/srl-snmp-set/README.md

 NOTE: !!
 This repository is no longer being maintained, please contact your Nokia representative for support !!
+It seems that SR Linux GRPC management ports have changed, and the agent can no longer connect

 NOTE: !!
 This code now requires SR Linux 23.10 or later, older versions no longer supported !!